-Basically, the article said that depression is not about chemical imbalances—as it has been touted by the scientific and medical communities for many years—but more about power imbalances and a lack of control.
-(Even though it was not written with the Empath in mind, I recommend that you read it.
+Basically, the article said that depression is not just about chemical imbalances, as it has been touted by the scientific and medical communities for many years, but more about power imbalances and a lack of control.
+(Even though it was not written with the Empath in mind, I recommend it.
 It’s quite enlightening.)
 Here is a link to the article:

 A lack of control being linked to depression makes total sense.
 Not having power in one’s life also equates to feelings of helplessness and the sense of walking aimlessly.
 When we feel we are not in control of our life, and have no direction it might also be said that we have no purpose.

 Everyone needs purpose.
 To have a reason to get up in the morning, to do something not only that we enjoy but that we know we are good at.
 But how many people can make that claim?
 Not many.
 Most are stuck in jobs not for the joy or purpose it gives them, but for the pay-check.

 Anyone who is creative and or intelligent (and I don’t just mean educated) are naturally inclined to want to be in control of their destiny and have a reason for being.

 Granted, some think they would prefer others to make their decisions for them – often born from having a fear of making the wrong decision or a lack of belief in self – but someone else controlling our life or purpose will never bring happiness.

 Over 80% of the workforce are unfulfilled and unhappy in their work.
 That’s a lot of people.

 If we consider many people went into professions chosen by their parents, or they chose their careers before they got to know who they were, it makes total sense.
 After all, who knows at sixteen what they will want to do for the rest of their lives?
 Not many people.